History Of St. Matthew’s Church

 It was after a number of years of practicing law in Missoula when I felt that our Lord might be calling me to the priesthood.
 It didn’t feel that great, to be honest with you.
 I had other plans!
 But there was one problem, I started praying the rosary when I was thirty-five years old.
 Watch out for the Blessed Virgin Mary.
 I entered the seminary in 1998 when I was thirty-eight and was ordained on Christmas Eve 2005 in Rome.

 I spent my first four years as a priest with a religious order working primarily in New York City and Long Island.
-I came to the Diocese of Helena on November 2, 2009, All Souls’ Day and the anniversary of mother’s passing from this life to a place far better.
+I came to the Diocese of Helena on November 2, 2009, All Souls’ Day and the anniversary of my mother’s passing from this life to a place far better.
 My first eleven months were on the Hi-Line, helping with parishes in Shelby, Cut Bank, Valier, and Sunburst.
 It was a special grace to work alongside Fr Michael Drury and with the wonderful people of those towns and parishes.
 I arrived at St Matthew’s on October 1, 2010, the feast of St. Therese of Lisieux.
-In addition to the parish work and ministries, I help with I also active in our school helping with classes and other activities.
+In addition to the parish work and ministries, I am also active in our school helping with classes and other activities.

 My hobbies include fly fishing, hunting upland birds and waterfowl, as well as big game such as deer and elk.
 I also enjoy snowshoeing and cross country skiing.